-I charge $2.50/per page, plus a $10 fee for return postage (or you can wave the return postage and include an SASE instead).
+I charge $3.00/per page.
 This rate is negotiable.
 If you think you’re a good candidate for a critique, don’t let the cost stop you from inquiring.
 I accept checks and PayPal.

 Since I’m often working on deadline, I only do manuscript critique work after I’ve turned my own book in to my editor.
 This means I take on fewer clients than most editors, and I ask my potential clients to be flexible with timing their critique.